sirech/homepage2/src/pages/articles/2020-10-13-either-types-for-rust/index.md

 }
 ```

 Both `read_to_string` and `from_str` can fail, thus returning a `Result`.
-If that happens, computations stop and the method will return an error.
-The code remains readable without compromising on its security.
+If that happens, computations stop, and the method will return an error.
+The code remains readable without compromising its security.

-It combines really well with the [anyhow](https://docs.rs/anyhow/1.0.33/anyhow/) crate.
-If you have different kind of errors in your method _anyhow_ helps with the propagation.
+It combines well with the [anyhow](https://docs.rs/anyhow/1.0.33/anyhow/) crate.
+If you have multiple kinds of errors in your method, _anyhow_ helps with the propagation.
 If they implement `std::error::Error`, that is.

 ## Conclusion